int0x81/Iota.Lib.Api/README.md

 # IOTA C# Library

 This is an unofficial C#-Library that targets .NET Standard 2.0.
 That means it can be used within .NET Framework-, .NET Core- and Xamarin-Projects.
-It supports all 14 [[Core API calls]](https://iota.readme.io/docs/getnodeinfo) as well as the [[Proposed calls]](https://github.com/iotaledger/wiki/blob/master/api-proposal.md).
-The Core-API calls are also available as asynchronous methods.
-The propose calls will be available asynchronous in the near future.
+It supports all 14 [Core API calls](https://iota.readme.io/docs/getnodeinfo).
+The [Proposed calls](https://github.com/iotaledger/wiki/blob/master/api-proposal.md) will be available in the near future.
+All API calls are also available as asynchronous methods.

-This libary is actively supported (as of 2017-01-26).
+This library is actively supported (as of 2017-01-29).
 I will try to implement all upcoming Iota-Features as soon as possible.

 ## Getting Started